Denture Options To Help You Smile Wide

 Dentures are a great replacement for missing teeth.
 They can be removed and put back in at any time.
-Here at WeDental we offer affordable dentures while using the very best material on the market.
+Here at WeDental, we offer affordable dentures while using the very best material on the market.
 The reason that Dr. Worrell may recommend dentures is that in some situations a patient may not have enough healthy teeth left for other procedures.
-With a case like this, the remaining teeth are removed and a full set of dentures is provided.
+In a case like this, the remaining teeth are removed and a full set of dentures is provided.
 There are two types of full dentures:

 Conventional Full Dentures